Best Cheap Laptops

-- According to reviewers the keyboard is responsive and the touchpad works well, although it could be bigger.
+- The keyboard is responsive and the touchpad works well, according to reviewers, although it could be bigger.

-- It's small and lightweight, so it's good for travel and general portability.
+- Small and lightweight -- good for travel and general portability.

 - Relatively short battery life, according to expert tests and user reviews.

-- Has only 2GB of RAM (we recommend at least 4GB of RAM for Windows-based laptops).
+- Only 2GB of RAM (experts recommend at least 4GB for Windows-based laptops).

-- On-board storage is low for a Windows-based system; eMMC flash drive not as fast as an SSD flash drive.
+- On-board storage is skimpy for a Windows-based system; eMMC flash drive not as fast as an SSD flash drive.